jdcPEOPLE

 mission

-To support people, organizations, and efforts in deepening their impact by interrupting habits and investing in new practices that link evaluative thinking and strategy and ground organizational values and purpose.
+To support people, organizations, and efforts in deepening their contributions and connections by interrupting habits and investing in different and new practices.

 vision